zhangfisher/voerka-i18n/docs_new/en/guide/integration/vue.md

 - Introduction `@voerkai18n/vue` and `@voerkai18n/vite` plug-in in the `Vue` application
 - Translate using `t` functions in the source code

-The complete engineering process is described in [工程化](../start/quick-start), and the following is a brief description of how it is used `VoerkaI18n` in the `Vue` application.
+The complete engineering process is described in [here](../start/get-started), and the following is a brief description of how it is used `VoerkaI18n` in the `Vue` application.

 ## Step 2: Enable `@voerkai18n/vite` the plug-in

  `@voerkai18n/vite` Plug-in functions are:

-- According to `idMap.ts` the mapping file, the source code can be `t("xxxxx")` converted into `t("<数字>")` the form of, thus eliminating the redundant content of the translated content.
+- According to `idMap.ts` the mapping file, the source code can be `t("xxxxx")` converted into `t("<nunmber>")` the form of, thus eliminating the redundant content of the translated content.
 - Realize the function of automatic import `t` function, save the trouble of manual import.

  `@voerkai18n/vite` Plug-in installation is as simple as adding the following to `vite.config.(ts|js)`: